Budapest 1st constituency: History

 The current 1st constituency of Budapest was created in 2011 and contains parts of the pre-2011 1st, 7th, 10th, and 12th constituencies of Budapest.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Antal Rogán of the Fidesz from 2014 to 2018.
 Antal Csárdi of the LMP was elected in 2018 and re-elected in 2022 (with United for Hungary support).
+In the 2026 election, Zoltán Tanács of the Tisza Party was elected representative.